Latest travel updates on Coronavirus (COVID19) here

 If you’re looking to extend your stay in the wop wop (middle of nowhere), this tour is meant to be paired with our New Zealand: Active South Island Expedition.

 Kia Ora!
 Welcome to Auckland, New Zealand.
-A transfer will drive you to our joining point hotel.
+A shared airport shuttle will drive you to our joining point hotel.
 Upon arrival you’re welcome to unpack and relax after (likely) a very long journey.
-This afternoon we have a group meeting where we’ll get acquainted with each other.
+This afternoon we have a group meeting at 3PM where we’ll get acquainted with each other.
 Afterwards, our guide will take us on a private tour of the city before our official Welcome Dinner.

 After a leisurely breakfast we’ll board a private transfer bound for the famous glowworm caves of Waitomo.
 We’ll enter the vast caverns and witness the glow of the local critters.
 Our guide will also regale us with a unique cultural story relevant to the area.
 Then it is on to nauseas Rotorua, an important Māori region characterised by the sulphur pools and bubbling mud pots.
 After lunch on your own, why not indulge in our schmancy hotel’s swimming pool, three spas and signature massage treatments.
 Finally, after tonight’s included group dinner, we’ll stroll the famous redwood forest and traverse the suspension bridges swinging from its ancient 75-metre high giants.